stadtulm/stadtulm.github.io/README.md

-# ulm.dev
+# stadtulm dev blog

 This website is based on the [U.S. Web Design System v 2.0](https://v2.designsystem.digital.gov) [Jekyll theme](https://jekyllrb.com/docs/themes/).

-Building and deployment is handled by the ulm.dev CI.
-Look into [the GitHub Environments Tab](https://github.com/stadtulm/ulm.dev/deployments) and the build status on the commits for status, messages and a history.
+Building and deployment is handled by GitHub Actions.
+Look into [the GitHub Actions Tab](https://github.com/stadtulm/ulm.dev/actions) and the build status on the commits for status, messages and a history.

 The original readme of the jekyll theme follows below: